leodaiub/supermarketapp-frontend/README.md

       [e.target.name]: e.target.value }});
 }
 ````
-But it did not work, cause it was excluding the rest of the object, so i used the rest operator to update the state of the object while mantaining the rest of the fields.
+But it did not work, cause it was excluding the rest of the object, so i used the spread operator to update the state of the object while mantaining the rest of the fields.
 ````
 handleChangeObject = e => {
   this.setState({  superMarketLocation:{